EseEgbe/alx-system_engineering-devops/0x06-regular_expressions/README.md

 It aims to learn about how to build regular expressions.

 ## Technologies
-* Python Scripts are written with Python 3
+* Scripts are written in Bash 5.2.15
 * Tested on Ubuntu 20.04 LTS

 ## Files